Creating Value from Physical Assets

 Each section of the AMP may be written by different subject matter experts but should be coordinated by a single point of accountability.
 The entire team should review the AMP for consistency and accuracy.
 It may also be helpful to have an independent party review the plan for additional insight and understanding.
 Finally, the plan should be viewed as a living document that is to be updated and maintained in accordance with the established parameters.

 A Note on Compliance

 If companies choose to pursue a path of certification to the ISO 55000 Asset Management Standard there are several key principles that must be addressed when writing asset management plans.
 The key requirements are identified in ISO 55001 Section 6.2.2 and can be summarized as follows:

 Integration – The AMPs must be fully integrated with other relevant planning activities within the organization.
-For example cross-disciplinary planning should support AMP resource estimates, outsourcing assumption, training (HR) and capital investment planning for example.
+For example, cross-disciplinary planning should support AMP resource estimates, outsourcing assumptions, training (HR) and capital investment planning for example.

 In total, Section 6.2.2 describes 11 (a –k) requirements that an organization needs to determine and document when planning to achieve its asset management objectives.
 In summary, AMPs must clearly contain what is to be done, what resources are required, who is responsible, when it will be completed and how results will be evaluated.

 ISO 55000: Asset management – Overview, principles and terminology.
 Section 220.127.116.11 Geneva, Switzerland: International Organization for Standardization, 2014.
 Print.